A spectral sequence for spaces of maps between operads: A tower of derived mapping spaces

-The functor $\alpha$ is called \emph{homotopy terminal} if for all $j$ the categories $(j \downarrow \alpha)$ are non-empty and contractible.
+The functor $\alpha$ is called \emph{homotopy terminal} if for every $j$ the category $(j \downarrow \alpha)$ has a contractible classifying space.
 Homotopy terminal functors can be used to simplify homotopy colimits.
-More exactly for any homotopy terminal $\alpha$ and any diagram $X \colon J \rightarrow sSet$ there is a natural weak equivalence
+More precisely for any homotopy terminal $\alpha$ and any diagram $X \colon J \rightarrow \sSet$ there is a natural weak equivalence

 There is a dual notion of a \emph{homotopy initial} functor $\beta \colon I \rightarrow J$.
 It has the property that all overcategories $(\beta \downarrow j)$, defined dually to the undercategories above, are non-empty and contractible.
 In this case there is a natural weak equivalence